WHO ARE WE?

 Valentin Hauy Association

-Founded in 1889 by Maurice de La Sizeranne, the association was recognized as a public utility in 1891.
-For over 135 years, it has supported and accompanied visually impaired people, helping them to become more independent.
-Its missions are made possible by the generosity of the public.
-It relies on 126 local branches, 18 medical-social establishments and almost 3,400 volunteers to pursue its goal: to be as close as possible to blind and partially-sighted people, to help them break out of their isolation and lead active, independent lives.
+Founded in 1889 by Maurice de La Sizeranne, the organization was recognized as a public benefit organization in 1891.
+For more than 135 years, it has supported and assisted people with visual impairments to help them become more independent.
+Its work is made possible by public generosity.
+It relies on 126 local branches, 18 medical-social facilities, and nearly 3,400 volunteers to pursue its goal: to be as close as possible to blind or visually impaired people in order to help them break out of isolation and lead active, independent lives.

 avh.asso.fr

-Founded in 1949, apiDV - Accompagner, Promouvoir, Intégrer les Déficients Visuels (Accompanying, Promoting, Integrating the Visually Impaired) works for the autonomy of blind and partially-sighted people by facilitating their access to education, employment, culture, leisure and technology.
-With 500 volunteers, 21 employees and eight sites, its mission extends nationwide, both in France and overseas.
+Founded in 1949, apiDV—Supporting, Promoting, and Integrating the Visually Impaired—works to promote the independence of blind and visually impaired people by facilitating their access to education, employment, culture, recreation, and technology.
+With 500 volunteers, 21 staff members, and eight locations, its mission extends nationwide, both in mainland France and in its overseas territories.

 apidv.org